evansyeung/FitNit/README.md

 # FitNit

 FitNit is a website where users can create and review workout programs and tracking their own progress by recording body measurements.
-This is a place where fitness enthusiast can commnunicate with fellow enthusiast about their programs and progress.
+This is a place where fitness enthusiast can communicate with fellow enthusiast about their programs and progress.

 ## How to use: